mmoerz/docker-zoneminder/README.md

     jantman/zoneminder
 ```

+### Important Notes:

+* The above example runs the database on the Docker host, which for me is 172.17.0.1.
+I manage my container with Puppet so it's trivial for me to find out that IP, but that would probably be done better with a modification to the entrypoint to find the default route at runtime.
-Note that ZoneMinder runs and saves its data as the lighttpd user and group in the container, which should generally be UID 100 and GID 101.
+* ZoneMinder runs and saves its data as the lighttpd user and group in the container, which should generally be UID 100 and GID 101.
+Be aware of that if mounting in host volumes for the images and events directories.
+* The above configuration stores log files in the container itself under ``/var/log``, which will disappear if you restart the container.
+It's probably best to either make that a volume or mount it in from the host.

-Also note that ZoneMinder makes heavy use of shared memory files, i.e. ``/dev/shm``.
+* __Note__ that ZoneMinder makes heavy use of shared memory files, i.e. ``/dev/shm``, for captures.
 You'll need to tune the ``--shm-size`` parameter for your number of cameras and resolution.

-/usr/share/webapps/zoneminder/htdocs ???
+There are tips for that [in the ZoneMinder wiki](https://wiki.zoneminder.com/Math_for_Memory_-_knowing_how_much_memory_you_need_and_how_to_optimize) and [on the forum](https://forums.zoneminder.com/viewtopic.php?f=11&t=9692&sid=5eb03841bd56e794c32586cc43531156).

 ## Building